 Scotland and the UK should be prepared to welcome refugees.
-The alternative of helping displaced people nearer to their origin can be fairer and more positive for all concerned, and so should always also be considered.
+The alternative of helping displaced people nearer to their country of origin can be fairer and more positive for all concerned, and so should always be considered.

-As well as contributing economically, immigrants bring much to our culture, often including positive values of family, responsibility, education and industry that have been eroded somewhat in the UK.
-However, Immigration should be carefully controlled and illegal immigration minimised.
+As well as contributing economically, immigrants bring much to our culture, often including positive values of family, responsibility, education and industry that have been eroded somewhat in Scotland.
+However, immigration should be carefully controlled and illegal immigration minimised.

 Immigration can have a negative effect on poor countries as they lose able and educated citizens.
 UK immigration policy should be formed in consultation with countries of origin.